ootbingo/oot-bingo-generator/README.md

 ## Run

-To run the sandbox code which generates cards using an example goal list (v10.1), run:
+To run the sandbox code which generates boards using an example goal list (v10.1), run:

 ```bash
 npm start